shakfu/pyjoy2/README.md

 # pyjoy2

-A Pythonic reimagining of the Joy programming language.
+A Pythonic reimagining of the [Joy programming language](https://hypercubed.github.io/joy/joy.html) by Manfred von Thun.

 PyJoy2 is a concatenative, stack-based functional language that seamlessly integrates with Python.
 Any Python object can live on the stack, and you can freely mix Joy-style functional programming with Python expressions.